Kanya Pujan 2024: Auspicious Ashtami-Navami Dates and Ritual Insights

 480

 Without Kanya Pujan, the worship of nine little girls to honor Goddess Durga’s nine different forms, the pious Hindu celebration of Navratri is incomplete.
-Read on to get more insights into the Kanya Pujan, including when Kanya Pujan 2022 will be, its rituals, significance, and more.
+This article provides insights into Kanya Pujan 2024, including its dates, rituals, significance, and much more.

-Kanya Pujan, also known as Kumari Puja or Kanjakk, is a Hindu ritual performed on the eighth or ninth day of the nine-day long holy Navratri festival.
-During Navratri, devotees invite nine little girls to their house to worship them, who represent the nine Avatars (known as Navardurga) of Maa Durga or Goddess Durga.
-The Kanya Puja honors Durga in her nine forms, namely-
+Kanya Pujan, also known as Kumari Puja or Kanjakk, is a sacred Hindu ritual performed on the eighth or ninth day of the Navratri festival.
+During this time, devotees invite nine little girls, representing the nine Navadurga forms of Maa Durga, into their homes for worship.
+These nine forms include:

 1. Kumarika